Backpacking Bolivia guide/tips: Raw and rugged!

 Activities and tours.

-Activities and tours will be the a cost that stands out, as they are generally priced in US dollars and obviously try to over charge tourists.
+Activities and tours will be the costs that stand out, as they are generally priced in US dollars and will try to overcharge tourists.
 You should always try to shop around and be confident to haggle and you will be surprised at how much the prices will drop.
+Travelers are often tempted to book tours and activities online or from bigger cities but you’re better off booking as locally as you can.
+I.E the Uyuni salt flat tours will be much cheaper booking from Sucre or Uyuni rather than from La Paz.

 Food and drinks are so cheap, while in certain countries you have to live off the basic of foods in Bolivia you can have a big meal for next to nothing.

 With Bolivia being one of the poorest countries in South America it shouldn’t surprise you to know transport options are not the greatest or most comfortable.
-Although most of the major highways are decent, the locals roads are treacherous which makes long journeys extremely difficult especially when it’s been raining.
+Although most of the major highways are decent, the smaller and rural roads are treacherous which makes long journeys extremely difficult especially when it’s been raining.
+Do not be shocked to be riding along the edge of mountain cliffs, sometimes with traffic coming head-on at you.

-Trufis- Shorter buses that wait until they’re full and drive and around designated route.
+- Trufis- Shorter buses that wait until they’re full and drive and around the designated route.

-Micros – Mini-vans that drive to from designated routes (very cheap)
+- Micros – Mini-vans that drive from designated routes (very cheap)

-Flights – There are domestic flights available between certain cities, also need to fly to get to rurrenabaque for the Amazon Rain-forest.
+- Flights – There are domestic flights available between certain cities, also you will need to fly to get to Rurrenabaque for the Amazon Rain-forest unless you are prepared for the ‘journey from hell’ bus ride.

 Popular tour companies: